Guilded-NET/Guilded-NET.github.io/guides/createBotScratch.md

 {: .note}

 Now, we need to install Guilded.NET.
 Type `dotnet add package Guilded.NET` and `Guilded.NET` dependency should be added to your project.
 Now we'll need to run our bot.

-> You can now close your terminal/console
-{: .note}

 ## Configuring our bot